 Many of the Group's reinsurance treaties contain a requirement to put in place letters of credit ("LOC") as a general requirement or when triggered by a downgrade of SCOR or one of its subsidiaries.
 In certain circumstances, the cedent has the right to draw down on a LOC issued by a bank in SCOR's name.
-In particular, developments in existing or emerging prudential regulations (such as Solvency II, ComFrame or the regulations on systemic risk) are monitored at Group level by the Prudential and Regulatory Affairs Department.
-Regulations relating to corporate law and business compliance are monitored by the General Secretariat and, within it, the Legal Department.

 Some LOCs issued by banks providing such facilities may be collateralized with securities.
 The value of the collateral can be different from the amount of the LOC.
-For some facilities, initial collateral requirements may be increased following a downgrade of SCOR's rating, impacting the Group's liquidity level.
+For some facilities, initial collateral requirements may be increased following a downgrade of SCOR's rating or if other conditions about its financial position are not met, impacting the Group's liquidity level.
 In the case of a LOC being drawn by a cedent, the bank has the right to request a cash payment from this collateral, up to the amount drawn by the cedent.